 Do Amano Shrimp Eat Other Fishes?

 Amano shrimps are known for their gentle characteristics; however, the lack of food and space dominion could lead them to hunt for other food resources.
-It is found that Amano shrimps search for food in groups and go for fishes their size when they get entangled in between plants.
-Otherwise, they only eat dead fishes or decayed fishes in the tank.
+It is found that amano shrimps search for food in groups and go for fishes their size when they get entangled in between plants.
+Otherwise, they only eat dead fish or decayed fish in the tank.

 Final Words On Do Amano Shrimp Eat Baby Shrimps.

-Amano shrimp eat even the hardiest algae, but most beginner aquarists do not know their unusual eating behavior, and it might come as a surprise for anybody.
+Amano shrimp eat even the hardest algae, but most beginner aquarists do not know their unusual eating behavior, and it might come as a surprise to anybody.
 Yes, they eat baby shrimps even though they are being fed properly.
 It’s just a harsh insight into how nature operates its food chain.
 The smaller ones are the ones who are preyed upon by the big.
-So what you can do is get a bigger tank where your baby shrimps can hide or get a separate tank if better.
-This way, you can prevent your baby shrimps from being eaten by Amano shrimps.
+So, what you can do is get a bigger tank where your baby shrimps can hide or get a separate tank if better.
+This way, you can prevent your baby shrimps from being eaten by amano shrimps.